santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Time-Away-%2D-Vacation-and-Sick-Days.md

 8. if no response from Manager within 48 hours ping them in Teams chat.

-## Check if Vacation Was Approved
+## Check if Time Away Was Approved
 1. When vacation is approved and your schedule is updated, you will receive an email telling you what dates have been updated.

 2. You can go to WFM, then to the schedule editor, and navigate to the requested date.
 If your vacation has been approved, your schedule will include a Planned OOF/ Flex Time block that will cover the whole day.

-## Add Vacation to Outlook Calendar
+## Add Time Away to Outlook Calendar

-After your vacation is approved, you should add an Out of Office appointment to your outlook, so you appear out of office when coworkers try to ping you or try to request a meeting time.
+After your time awayis approved, you should add an Out of Office appointment to your outlook, so you appear out of office when coworkers try to ping you or try to request a meeting time.

 1. In Outlook, go to New Items, then 'Appointment'
 ![image.png](/.attachments/image-aaab7bd6-fa28-4c9c-9dab-b5f0cfed0b6f.png)